 And also sections of long flat meandering through Wadi’s and (the worst!!) sand.
 Sand is painfully slow and heavy on the legs.

-The last day into Wadi Rum follows a large (but not very busy) road for quite a few kilometres.
+The last day into Wadi Rum follows a large (but not very busy) road for quite a few kilometers.
 The heat was bouncing off the road so it was pretty uncomfortable, but at least it was easy to follow.

 Should you hike north to south or south to north?